-Chantel Jeffries X Pretty Little Thing: 5 Items We Want In Our Closet
+Chantel Jeffries x PrettyLittleThing: 5 Items We Want In Our Closet

 Whether you're looking for new loungewear for weeknights or a flashy look for the weekend, the collaboration offers enough mix-and-matchable moments to get the right fit.
 Our favorite?
 These nude borg cuff track pants, of course.

-Here are 5 of our favorites we're adding to our closet pronto!
+Here are five of our favorites we're adding to our closet pronto!

 Give your everyday look an update with this puffer coat.
 Featuring a dark mauve peach skin material, a zip fastening and elasticated hemline, this simple style can be teamed with anything and dressed up or down.
 Also available in tan.